DrPaulBrewer/partial-index/README.md

 to remove rows `[1,2,3]`:

+Method A -- efficient only for low limit indexes or removing 1 or 2 from large index

 1. first call `data.splice(3,1); data.splice(2,1); data.splice(1,1)` to remove the rows from the data
 1. then call `X.remove([1,2,3])` to remove the rows from the index

+Method B -- brute force sort, better for indexes that are more than 1 percent or so of a large dataset (100k)

+1. first call `data.splice` as above
+1. call `X.scan()` to rescan the data and rebuild the index (does not call `X.remove()`)

 ### `remove([rowlist], options)` deletes specified rows and applies an option